Laff-A-Lympics: VHS

-DVD
+Home Media

 Warner Home Video (via Hanna-Barbera and Warner Bros.
 Family Entertainment) released episodes 1–4 on Region 1 DVD on January 19, 2010, as Scooby's All-Star Laff-A-Lympics Volume 1.
 Episodes 5–8 were on a second DVD titled Scooby's All-Star Laff-A-Lympics Volume 2, released the same day by Target and by other stores on October 19, 2010.
 A two-disc DVD set entitled Scooby-Doo!
 Laff-A-Lympics: Spooky Games was released on July 17, 2012.
 The set contains an all-new Scooby Doo special, "Spooky Games", plus 12 episodes of Laff-a-Lympics – including episodes 9–16, which complete the first season, plus four earlier first-season episodes which appear on Volume 1 and 2.
 The set also includes an UltraViolet digital copy of the 12 contained episodes.
 Later in the year, the Warner Brothers shop renamed this release Laff-a-Lympics: The Complete First Collection.
+Region 4 received Volume 1 and 2 in July 2010.

 On July 4, 2016, Volume 1 and Volume 2 were released separately in Region 2, as was a 'Gold Edition' with the previously released Spooky Games DVD; this Region 2 version of the Scooby-Doo!
 Laff-A-Lympics: Spooky Games DVD is only a separate version of the first disc from the R1 set, containing "Spooky Games" and four further episodes; therefore, only 12 episodes are currently available in R2, as of July 2016.

-Region 4 received Volume 1 and 2 in July 2010.